BadrDr03/enterprise-soc-lab/README.md

 - Splunk Free ingestion and feature limitations;
 - a small number of monitored endpoints;
-- controlled attack simulations rather than real adversary activity;
+- controlled security simulations rather than real adversary activity;
 - external Threat Intelligence results dependent on public API availability and rate limits;
+- periodic rather than real-time Threat Intelligence enrichment;
 - no production endpoint isolation or automated remediation;
 - no high-availability SIEM architecture.